simpleiot/simpleiot/README.md

    world.
 Thus a single server that can be quickly rebuilt as needed is adequate and in many cases more reliable than complex systems with many moving parts.

-## Core features/requirements:
+## Features

-1. Runs in cloud and edge instances.
+1. Runs in both cloud and edge instances.
-1. Configuration changes can be made at either cloud, UI, or edge and are synchronized efficiently in any direction.
+1. Configuration and value changes can be made at either cloud, UI, or edge and are synchronized efficiently in any direction.
-1. Efficient use of network bandwidth for edge systems as most are connected via low cost cellular plans.
+1. Efficient use of network bandwidth for edge systems as many are connected via low cost cellular plans.
 1. Rules can run in cloud or edge devices depending on action required (sending notifications or controlling outputs).
 1. System supports user authentication and grouping users and devices at multiple levels.
-1. User interface updates to changes in real time.
+1. Responds to changes in real time.
 1. Easy to add custom logic/algorithms by adding processes written in any language that connect to Simple IoT via NATS.

-IoT Systems are inherently distributed, so even though we prefer a monolith for a cloud service, we can't get around the fact that we also need to synchronize data with edge devices and user interfaces.

 ![System topology](docs/images/distributed.png)